 A paid acquisition channel involves promoting your business through any of the above acquisition channels by spending money.
 Running social media advertisements, paid search, and other paid advertising are all examples of paid acquisition channels.

 For example, an Instagram advertisement will guarantee that your post appears on a certain amount of Instagram timelines.
 These appearances aren’t random because they can be targeted based on age, interests, gender, and many other factors.
-This will determine your click-through rate, or CTR, which is the percentage of people who click on your ads to find out more information.
+This will determine your click-through rate.

 Another example of a paid acquisition channel is Google Ads.
 In this channel, a business will pay per click to appear at the top or the side of search results.
 This is known as search engine marketing or SEM.